confusingSmile/RoomstheGame/readme.txt

-the player starts in a room with 300 points. with every new Room the player enters, the player loses a point (NYI)
+the player starts in a room
+		   starts with 300 points.
+with every new Room the player enters, the player loses a point (NYI)
 	this does indeed mean, moving back to any generated room does NOT cost any points